WFXJ (AM)

-WFXJ (930 kHz "Fox Sports Radio Jacksonville") is a commercial AM radio station in Jacksonville, Florida.
-It airs a sports radio format and is owned by iHeartMedia, Inc. The studios and offices are located on Central Parkway in Jacksonville's Southside neighborhood.
-Most programming is supplied by the Fox Sports Radio Network.
-The station also carries the Jacksonville Jaguars' Spanish language broadcasts.
+WFXJ (930 AM, "Fox Sports Radio Jacksonville") is a commercial radio station licensed to Jacksonville, Florida, United States.
+It airs a sports format and is owned by iHeartMedia, Inc. The studios are located on Central Parkway in Jacksonville's Southside neighborhood.
+Most programming is supplied by Fox Sports Radio; the station also carries the Jacksonville Jaguars' Spanish language broadcasts.

-The transmitter is off Hyde Grove Avenue on Jacksonsonville's Westside.
-WFXJ transmits with 5,000 watts around the clock.
-By day it uses a non-directional antenna, but at night, to protect other stations on AM 930, it switches to a directional signal aimed toward the east.
+The transmitter is sited off Hyde Grove Avenue on Jacksonsonville's Westside.
 WFXJ is also streamed on the iHeartRadio app.